yxuco/gradle-testng-mockito-bootstrap/README.md

 A ready-to-use bootstrap Java project backed by gradle, TestNG, Mockito, FEST-Assert 2 and Cobertura for Eclipse and IntelliJ IDEA, with support for Jenkins CI.

+## Notes added by Yueming
+I forked this because it uses a combination of interesting packages useful for continuous delivery.
+Unfortunately, a few things do not work on my mac.
+Will come back to find fixes when I have a chance.

 # Software used in the bootstrap project